hyp3r5pace/Machine-learning-lab/README.md

 1. Ilustration of curve fitting of various polynomial function of different degree on a single training set.
 2. Implementing a logistic regression model on **Wisconsin breast cancer dataset** to classify data samples as Benign or Malignant tumor. <br>
     **Todo:** Increase the accuracy of the model, currently on average around 62% accuracy

+ ## Assignment 5

+ 1. Implementing AND logical gate and OR logical gate using **single layer perceptron**.
+ 2. Implementing **Naive Bayesian** algorithm on **Wisconsin breast cancer dataset** to classify data samples as Benign or Malignant Tumor.